Xilinx/XilinxTclStore/README.md

 2. Ask for permission to XilinxTclStore repository by sending e-mail to tclstore@xilinx.com
 3. Sign on to github.com
 4. Switch to XilinxTclStore at upper left side by your account name <user>
-5. Press "Fork" to fork XilinxTclStore to your account
+5. Press "Fork"(upper right hand side) and create fork of XilinxTclStore to your account
 6. Switch to GitShell on your machine

 ### Checkout the Repository